How to Save Money Food Shopping

 16. Look for “as is” items.
 The overripe bananas you’ll find at a discount could be perfect for homemade banana bread.
 Learn where stores have their clearance sections, Economides says.

 17. Grow your own.
+Though it’s summer, it’s still possible in some parts of the country to plant pre-started veggies in a summer garden and get yields into the fall.
 Yvette Beltran-Southwell, who lives north of Dallas, says her family grows rosemary, English thyme, two types of oregano, sage, Italian parsley, basil, and numerous other herbs to economize and reduce food waste.
 “I have a garden, but even when we were in a town house with limited space, I grew herbs outside in containers,” she says.
 Homegrown plants also last longer than bunches purchased at the store and refrigerated, she says.
 And of course, they regenerate throughout the growing season.

 19. Use your freezer right.
 Freezing large quantities of sale and seasonal food saves the average family of four $2,000 per year, Economides says.
-“Why pay $4 a pound for blueberries in winter when you can thaw the ones you bought in summer for 99 cents?” she asks.
+“Buying fresh blueberries in season, and stocking your freezer, is so much better than paying two to three times that rate for frozen blueberries year-round,” she says.
 The Economideses even freeze milk and cheese.
 Every 30 to 60 days, they check the freezer and build menus based on what’s there.